jonasOlsenNTNU/greenhouse/protocol.md

 ## The underlying transport protocol

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

+Sensors UDP- Sensors are programmed using the UDP protocol for sending data, because of the frequent sending of data UDP would be the fast and most natural protocol to implement in this case scenario.
+If data gets lost its no problem as newer and more accurate in real time data is coming soon after. // Kan også implementere TCP connection om control panel, f.eks ikke får ny data innenfor en viss tidsperiode.

+//TODO Actuators

+Communication Node TCP-

+Control Panel TCP - Control panel is programmed using the TCP protocol for sending commands.
+Because of the importance of a command being correctly sent and acknowledged by the communication nodes the TCP protocol is perfect to use in this case scenario.

 ## The architecture

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.

 ## The flow of information and events

 TODO - describe what each network node does and when.
 Some periodic events?
 Some reaction on incoming packets?
 Perhaps split into several subsections, where each subsection describes one node type (For example: one subsection for sensor/actuator nodes, one for control panel nodes).

+Sensor node -  Sense their surroundings every second and send back the information they gather back to the Communication node.
+For example if it´s a sensor node with temperature and humidity sensor the sensors send their information back to the Communication node

+Actuators Node-

+Communication Nodes

+Control Panel

 ## Connection and state

 TODO - is your communication protocol connection-oriented or connection-less?
 Is it stateful or stateless?

 ## Types, constants

 TODO - Do you have some specific value types you use in several messages?
 They you can describe them here.

 ## Message format

 TODO - describe the general format of all messages.
 Then describe specific format for each message type in your protocol.

 ### Error messages